hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/__init__.md

 #Example test for a potential method within one of the classes.
 #Replace with the actual class and method name if applicable.
-# This example demonstrates a hypothetical method and test.
+# This example demonStartes a hypothetical method and test.
 #  Add assertions based on the actual PrestaShop class's behavior.